-- If the stretcher is equipped with the chaperone option, the chaperone option should not be utilized while the foot supports are in use because false readings may occur. - To avoid damage to the removable I.V. pole, the weight of the I.V. bags should not exceed 40 lb. - To avoid damage while transporting the stretcher, verify that the I.V. pole is at a low enough height to allow it to safely pass through door openings and under light fixtures. - Do not use the I.V. pole as a push/pull device because equipment damage could occur. - To avoid damage, the weight of the I.V. bags should not exceed 12 lb while the weight of any one item attached to each stage of the three-stage permanently attached I.V. pole should not exceed 9.3 lb. - To avoid damage, do not put items more weighing more than 40 lb in the upright oxygen bottle holder. - Do not use the upright oxygen bottle holder as a push/pull device because equipment damage could occur. - · To avoid damage, do not put items weighing more than 30 lb on the serving tray. - · Do not use the serving tray holder/footboard as a push/pull device because equipment damage could occur. - Before returning the unit to service after cleaning, ensure that the unit is functioning properly by verifying that all labels are intact, raise/lower the stretcher height, brake/steer pedal locks properly in both positions, latch/unlatch the siderails, and raise/lower the fowler and gatch. - Some cleaning products are corrosive in nature and may cause damage to the product if used improperly.
-If the products suggested the Cleaning section of this manual (page 57) are used to clean Stryker patient handling equipment, measures must be taken to ensure that the stretcher is wiped with a damp cloth soaked in clean water and thoroughly dried following cleaning.
+- If the stretcher is equipped with the chaperone option, the chaperone option should not be utilized while the foot supports are in use because false readings may occur. - To avoid damage to the removable I.V. pole, the weight of the I.V. bags should not exceed 40 lb. - To avoid damage while transporting the stretcher, verify that the I.V. pole is at a low enough height to allow it to safely pass through door openings and under light fixtures. - To avoid damage, the weight of the I.V. bags should not exceed 12 lb while the weight of any one item attached to each stage of the three-stage permanently attached I.V. pole should not exceed 9.3 lb. - Do not use the removable I.V. pole as a push/pull device because equipment damage could occur. - · Do not use the defibrillator tray as a push/pull device because equipment damage could occur. - · Do not use the footboard/chartholder as a push/pull device because equipment damage could occur. - To avoid damage, do not put items more weighing more than 40 lb in the upright oxygen bottle holder. - Do not use the upright oxygen bottle holder as a push/pull device because equipment damage could occur. - To avoid damage, do not put items weighing more than 30 lb on the serving tray. - Do not use the serving tray holder/footboard as a push/pull device because equipment damage could occur. - Before returning the unit to service after cleaning, verify that labels are intact, raise/lower the stretcher, lock the brake/steer pedal in both positions, latch/unlatch the siderails, and raise/lower the fowler and gatch. - Some cleaning products are corrosive in nature and may cause damage to the product if used improperly.
+If the products suggested the Cleaning section of this manual (page 61) are used to clean Stryker patient handling equipment, measures must be taken to ensure that the stretcher is wiped with a damp cloth soaked in clean water and thoroughly dried following cleaning.
 Failure to properly rinse and dry the stretcher will leave a corrosive residue on the surface of the stretcher, possibly causing premature corrosion of critical components.
-Failure to follow the directions within the Cleaning section of this manual (page 57) when using these types of cleaners may void this product's warranty.
+Failure to follow the directions within the Cleaning section of this manual (page 61) when using these types of cleaners may void this product's warranty.